jamen/iora/CONTRIBUTING.md

 # Contributing
 This files contains some guidelines we want you follow when contributing to iora.

 Note that the "i" in "iora" should be lowercase, the exceptions are when it's at the beginning of a sentence or in a title.
 Although if it stands alone in a title, make it lowercase regardless...
+This is to limit confusion, since a uppercase "i" ('I') and a lowercase 'L' ('l') look really similar on some fonts.

 Some examples: